of graduate employers say relevant experience is essential to getting a job with them

 Bakery and Patisserie Technology FdSc

 Work-based: We also give equal consideration to applicants who are currently in work and wish to apply to University College Birmingham.
-To apply, you must have a minimum of 3 years’ relevant work experience, demonstrating management or supervisory duties.
-Your application must also include a reference from your line manager supporting your entry to higher education.
-For further details, please contact Admissions.
+To apply, they must have a minimum of 3 years' relevant work experience, demonstrating management or supervisory duties.
+The application must also include a reference from the student's line manager supporting their entry to higher education.

 International students